httpway/handler/readme.md

 # Handler
-Implement a basic handler that act as a reverse proxy.
+Implement a basic handler that track the time a request took to be processed.